lguez/Ml2pl/README.md

 The five Fortran libraries, NetCDF-Fortran, NetCDF95, NR\_util, Numer\_Rec\_95 and Jumble, must be compiled with the same compiler.

-2. Decide which Fortran 2003 compiler you want to use.
-Remember that you need the NetCDF-Fortran library installed with the chosen compiler.
-If you have version 4 of the NetCDF-Fortran library installed then the program `nf-config` should have been installed with the library.
-(You can also try the command `nc-config` instead.)
-This program will tell you the compiler you need to use with your NetCDF-Fortran library.
-Just type:

-        nf-config --fc

-    You indicate your choice of Fortran compiler by setting the environment variable FC.
-Here is an example of setting the variable `FC` in Bash:
+2. Indicate your Fortran compiler by setting the variable FC in GNUmakefile.

-        export FC=the-output-of-nf-config--fc

-3. If the NetCDF-Fortran library installed with the chosen compiler is not in standard locations, you should set the variables `NETCDF_INC_DIR` and `LDLIBS`.
-The directory `$NETCDF_INC_DIR` should contain the compiled NetCDF-Fortran module interfaces (usually `netcdf.mod` and `typesizes.mod`).
-Note that the program does not need `netcdf.inc`.
-    If you have the command `nf-config`, type:

-        nf-config --includedir

-    to find out the value of `NETCDF_INC_DIR`.
-For example:

-        export NETCDF_INC_DIR=the-output-of-nf-config--includedir

-    `LDLIBS` should give the path to the compiled NetCDF and NetCDF-Fortran libraries and the name of those libraries, in the form required by your compiler.
-If you have the command `nf-config`, type:

-        nf-config --flibs

-    and paste the result of the command, between quotes, into `LDLIBS`.
-    For example:

-        export LDLIBS="the-output-of-nf-config--flibs"

-    Here are a few tips to help you define `LDLIBS` if you do not have the command `nf-config` nor the command `nc-config`.
-Usually, the path to a library should be given in a `-L` option and the name of a library should be given in a `-l` option.
-So for example the adequate definition could be:

-        export LDLIBS="-L/usr/lib -lnetcdf"

-    which means that `libnetcdf.a` is to be found in `/user/lib`.
-    Depending on your NetCDF installation, the Fortran 90 interface of NetCDF may be included in `libnetcdf.a` or may be in a separate library (usually `libnetcdff.a`, with two \'f\'s).
-If you have a separate library for the Fortran 90 interface, you have to include the path to it and its name in the variable `LDLIBS`.
-For example:

-        export LDLIBS="-L/user/lib -L/user/lib/NetCDF_gfortran -lnetcdff -lnetcdf"

-    Note that the order of options `-l` is usually important: the library for the Fortran 90 interface should be referenced first.
-    (The order of options `-L` usually does not matter.)

-4. Optionally, you may choose additional compiler options by setting the variable `FFLAGS`.
-For example:

-        export FFLAGS=-O3

-5. The parts of makefiles in the directory `Compiler_options` contain the compiler options for free source form and for reference to `NETCDF_INC_DIR`.
-There is one file for each of the following compilers : g95, gfortran, ifort, pgfortran, sxf90, xlf95.
-If you do not see the compiler you want in this list, you will have to create a similar file for your compiler. **If the above instructions don\'t work, please directly edit the makefile corresponding to your netcdf compiler, for example `Compiler_options/gfortran.mk`.**
+2. If necessary, add or modify options `-I` in the variable FFLAGS in GNUmakefile.
+The options `-I` should give the path to the `.mod` files of the five Fortran libraries, NetCDF-Fortran, NetCDF95, NR\_util, Numer\_Rec\_95 and Jumble.

+3. If necessary, add or modify options `-L` in the variable LDLIBS in GNUmakefile.
+The options `-L` should give the path to the library files of the five Fortran libraries: `libnetcdff.a`, `libnetcdf95.a`, `libnr_util.a`, `libnumer_rec_95.a` and `libjumble.a` (or the dynamic libraries with a `.so` suffix).

-6. The makefiles are written for GNU make.
+6. The makefile is written for GNU make.
 The command invoking GNU make is usually `make` or `gmake`.
 So, for example, type:

         cd the-Ml2pl-directory-you-downloaded
         make

-    After compilation, the executable binary file `ml2pl` should be created in the directory `Ml2pl_with_lib`.
-There is also a Bash script `ml2pl.sh` in the directory `Ml2pl_with_lib/Ml2pl`.
+    After compilation, the executable binary file `ml2pl` should be created.

 7. Decide where you want to keep the executable binary file `ml2pl` and move it there.
 (Or you can just leave it where it is, if you want.)
     We advise not to put it into a directory appearing in your environment variable `PATH`.
 This would not be convenient because you will not run `ml2pl` directly.

-Instead, you will invoke the script `ml2pl.sh`.
-8. In the script `ml2pl.sh`, locate the line:
+7. There is also a Bash script `ml2pl_in.sh` in the directory of Ml2pl.
+In the script `ml2pl_in.sh`, locate the line:

-        executable=...
+        executable=@CMAKE_INSTALL_FULL_LIBEXECDIR@/ml2pl

-    Replace the ellipsis by the absolute path to the executable binary file `ml2pl`.
+    Replace `@CMAKE_INSTALL_FULL_LIBEXECDIR@` by the absolute path to the executable binary file `ml2pl`.
 For example:

-        executable=~/Ml2pl_with_lib/ml2pl
+        executable=~/.local/bin/ml2pl

-9. It may be convenient to move the script `ml2pl.sh` to somewhere in your `PATH`.
+9. Rename `ml2pl_in.sh` to `ml2pl.sh`.
+It may be convenient to move the script `ml2pl.sh` to somewhere in your `PATH`.

 `ml2pl` and `ml2pl.sh` are the only files you will need.
 So you can trash everything else if you want.
-(Be careful that if you type `make clean` in the top directory and `ml2pl` is still there then it will be deleted.)
+(Be careful that if you type `make clean` and `ml2pl` is still there then it will be deleted.)

+### Troubleshooting

+For installation directly with make, here are a few tips to help you define `FFLAGS` and `LDLIBS`, especially with regard to the NetCDF and NetCDF-Fortran libraries.

+1. If you have version 4 of the NetCDF-Fortran library installed then the program `nf-config` should have been installed with the library.
+(You can also try the command `nc-config` instead.)
+This program will tell you the compiler used to compile your NetCDF-Fortran library:

+		nf-config --fc

+3. It will give you the directory containing the compiled NetCDF-Fortran module interfaces (usually `netcdf.mod` and `typesizes.mod`):

+        nf-config --includedir

+3. It will give you what you need to copy to `LDLIBS`:

+        nf-config --flibs

+3. After `-l`, in `LDLIBS`, you write the name of the library without prefix lib and without suffix `.a` or `.so`.
+For example `-lnetcdf` for `libnetcdf.a`.
+The NetCDF-Fortran library should be in the file `libnetcdff.a` or `libnetcdff.so`, with two 'f's.

+3. Note that the order of options `-l` is usually important: the NetCDF-Fortran library should be referenced first.

+3. The order of options `-L` usually does not matter.

-## Usage
+# Usage

 Running the command with argument `-h` will produce a help message: